If you are just going to read public documents, and edit them in the studio, you don't need to worry about

 The content studio handles this for you automatically when you log in, and the command-line tool will generate and store a personal token when you run

 If you want to run authenticated API requests manually with e.g.

 curl, you can find your personal API token by running

 sanity debug --secrets, and look for the "Auth token" value under "Authentication".
 You then place this in an

 Your API token is personal, and gives complete access to the Sanity API as your user.
 Take care not to share it with anyone, and use robot tokens instead to authenticate from applications and third-party services.

 If you need to authenticate with the Sanity API from an application or third-party service, you should generate a dedicated robot token for it, with appropriate permissions.
 To create a robot token, open your project's management console, go to Settings > API > Tokens, and use the Add new token button to open the token creation dialog.
-Using a separate token for each applications makes it easier to replace it or revoke access, if necessary.
+Using a separate token for each application makes it easier to replace it or revoke access, if necessary.